robhami/ZTM_REACT/createApp2README.md

 ```
 ### Create Card.js ###

-Create new file called Card.js Then add the following to it, it is doing the function method as opposed to React class way:
+Create new file called Card.js in src folder.
+Then add the following to it, it is doing the function method as opposed to React class way:

 ```javascript